Opentrons/opentrons/api/docs/v2/new_modules.rst

 Using Multiple Modules of the Same Type
 ***************************************

-The software now supports multiple modules of the same type in a protocol.
-To use this feature, you must be connected to the robot via the Opentrons Run App and be running software version 4.3 or higher.
-Support for multiple modules is only available for either temperature modules or magnetic modules at this time.
+To use this feature, you must be running software version 4.3 or higher.
+Currently, you can only use multiple Magnetic Modules or multiple Temperature Modules.
+You won't be able to load multiple Thermocycler Modules.

-To use multiple modules, simply load two modules of the same type into your protocol.
+To use multiple modules, load two modules of the same type into your protocol.
 The robot will then map out each module in order of appearance to the physical robot ports in order of appearance.
-That means if you load two temperature modules, the temperature module attached to the left-most port will be related to the first temperature module in your protocol while the second temperature module loaded would be related to the temperature module connected to the right-most port.
+That means if you load two Temperature Modules, the Temperature Module attached to the first port starting from the left will be related to the first Temperature
+Module in your protocol while the second Temperature Module loaded would be related to the Temperature Module connected to the next port to the right.

-The following diagram shows the mapping of two temperature modules on the robot.
+The following diagram shows the mapping of two Temperature Modules on the robot.

 .. image:: ../img/modules/multiples_of_a_module.png

 In a protocol, the diagram would map to your modules as found below.

 .. code-block:: python
     :substitutions: